cairo-book/cairo-book/src/ch02-03-functions.md

 named `unit_label` and is of type `ByteArray` - Cairo's internal type to represent string literals.
 The function then prints text containing both the `value` and the `unit_label`.

 Let’s try running this code.
-Replace the program currently in your _functions_ project’s _src/lib.cairo_ file with the preceding example and run it using `scarb cairo-run`:
+Replace the program currently in your _functions_ project’s _src/lib.cairo_ file with the preceding example and run it using `scarb execute`:

 ```shell
 {{#include ../listings/ch02-common-programming-concepts/no_listing_17_multiple_params/output.txt}}